 Segal and Vermund also note that your mask should be both comfortable and fit tightly to your face, but it obviously shouldn’t be so tight or so thick as to impede your breathing.
 To help find the right face mask for you, we tested 75 of them (so far) on the basis of fit, breathability, style, and whether they pass Segal’s light test.
 Below are our favorites.
 We will continue to update this article with new information and edit the list as new masks are wear-tested.

 The best fabric masks to buy online

-As we enter into a second wave of the virus, you may want to consider putting aside your lightweight summer masks in favor of an upgrade.
-A new materials study conducted by four scientists out of Virginia Tech shows the importance of an additional filter layer sandwiched between two layers of tightly woven cotton.
+As we continue to fight the virus and its more contagious strains, you may want to consider putting aside your lightweight masks in favor of an upgrade.
+A materials study conducted by four scientists out of Virginia Tech shows the importance of an additional filter layer sandwiched between two layers of tightly woven cotton.
 Many of the fabric masks you can buy now feature a pocket for such an additional filter.
-In addition to mask filters you can buy (which we wrote about here), Dr. Laszlo Mechtler, professor of neurology and neuro-oncology at SUNY Buffalo, says a coffee filter, a section of a non-fiberglass HEPA vacuum bag, a swatch of flannel, a few tissues, or any other material that passes the light test but does not restrict your breathing would make a viable added filter.
+In addition to mask filters, you can buy (which we wrote about here), Dr. Laszlo Mechtler, professor of neurology and neuro-oncology at SUNY Buffalo, says a coffee filter, a section of a non-fiberglass HEPA vacuum bag, a swatch of flannel, a few tissues, or any other material that passes the light test but does not restrict your breathing would make a viable added filter.

 In terms of handling, Segal says, “try to handle it by the ties or ear loops, not the fabric front.
 Wash your hands after taking it off, and then either hang the mask up to dry out, or wash it before the next use.”
 And if you’re buying your masks online it’s a good idea to wash them before wearing for the first time.
 (Here are some directions on how to clean your face mask.)